-July 1st is the assessment valuation date for properties listed in the assessment roll.
+July 1st of the previous year is the assessment valuation date for properties listed in the assessment roll.

 Although the Assessment Roll preparation is the responsibility of the Assessment Authority, for use by various taxing jurisdictions, B.C.
 Assessment has nothing to do with the actual levying of taxes, other than for its own operating levy.